harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/ci-cd-reports.md

 Use the CI/CD job count reports to understand how often your CI/CD jobs run and whether they succeed or fail.
 You can analyze CI/CD job counts over a specific period, and shed light on the trends and patterns observed during that time.

 * **CI/CD Job Count Report:** A bar chart visualizing the number of CI/CD jobs run in a given time frame.
+The job count information is represented in the Bar chart format.
+The widgets supports drill-down for in-depth analysis.
 * **CI/CD Job Count Single Stat:** This report provides a single stat, such as the total number of jobs that ran in a given period of time, a summary of the job count at a given moment, or the number of jobs or stages within the CI/CD pipeline.
 * **CI/CD Job Count Trend Report:** Daily, weekly, and monthly trends for CI/CD job runs.
+The data representation is in the Line chart format and does not support drill-down.

 When you add a CI/CD Job Count report to an Insight, the **Job End Date** filter is set to a relative time frame by default.
 The widget is ready to use with the default configuration or you can modify it.
 For some useful configuration options, go to [Configuration techniques](#configure-cicd-job-reports).